tpaul1611/python_tflite_for_amazonlinux/README.md

 ## Guide

-First if you dont already have it, install Docker. https://www.docker.com/
+First, if you dont already have it, install Docker. https://www.docker.com/

 ### Dockerfile